with-pouyax/Recover/README.md

 ## Description

 `Recover` is a C program designed to recover JPEG images from a forensic image of a memory card (`card.raw`).
+Forensic image files are bit-by-bit copies of the original storage device and are often used in digital forensics to preserve the original data without altering it.
  When JPEG files are deleted from a memory card, the data often remains intact until it's overwritten.
 This program scans the forensic image, identifies JPEG signatures, and extracts the JPEG files, saving them as separate `.jpg` files.

 ## How It Works